-“The Hayseed Knight” by Sandra Molina Juan, Benjamin Beziat, Alejandro García Cutillas, Stan Kuschick, Joe Goffeney, Melody Muze, Travis Lindsey, Shishishiena, Tim Lewis, Kameron Watson, Cassie Ewulu, Anjali Kunapaneni, Ryan Hoyle, Kieran Flitton, Kemi Haydee Stanton, Kim Gasiciel, Allison Seils, Tom Schalk, Daven Tyler Fultz, Kenneth Faircloth, Jr., Brandon Acosta, Tatianna Stapleton, William Poulter, Natalie Van Sistine, Gabriel Hicks, Ellie Rhodes, Els White, Karan Jaggi, Korbin Hill, Karam Bharj & Saad Akhter Ali.
+“The Hayseed Knight” by Maxi Molina Juan, Benjamin Beziat, Alejandro García Cutillas, Stan Kuschick, Joe Goffeney, Melody Muze, Travis Lindsey, Shishishiena, Tim Lewis, Kameron Watson, Cassie Ewulu, Anjali Kunapaneni, Ryan Hoyle, Kieran Flitton, Kemi Haydee Stanton, Kim Gasiciel, Allison Seils, Tom Schalk, Daven Tyler Fultz, Kenneth Faircloth, Jr., Brandon Acosta, Tatianna Stapleton, William Poulter, Natalie Van Sistine, Gabriel Hicks, Ellie Rhodes, Els White, Karan Jaggi, Korbin Hill, Karam Bharj & Saad Akhter Ali.

 “Join a ragtag band of misfits as they piece together how Ader, a one-eyed farmboy with seemingly impossible dreams, becomes the most celebrated knight the kingdom of Acazhor has ever known.
 This gorgeous, animated visual novel unravels in unexpected ways with a perfect blend of mystery, comedy and romance.”